top of page

 Helpful Tips If You’re Considering a Framing Upgrade

-If you’re looking at something in your home and thinking it might need a refresh, here are a few things to consider:
+If you’re looking at something in your home and wondering if it needs an upgrade, here are a few things to check:

-Look at it from across the room.
-Does it command attention or fade into the wall?
+• Look at it from across the room, does it stand out or disappear?

-Check the mat condition.
-Is it yellowing or warping?
+• Check the mat, is it yellowing or worn?

 From “It’s Fine” to “I Love It”